Returning to Eachother - Reflections on Honcho

 Queer spaces promise liberation, but often run on invisible labor and unresolved conflict.
 If we can’t return to each other here, how will we do it with our families and the people?

-At Honcho, I spent my days in the kitchens along with other cooks—feeding hundreds of people in a space that brands itself as utopian.
+At Honcho, I spent my days in the kitchens along with other cooks—feeding hundreds of people in a space that many of its attendees imagined as utopian.
 On the surface, it felt like a celebration of queer joy.
-And it is in a lot of ways but beneath the music and curated menus, I couldn’t ignore a reality I’ve seen time and again: the labor holding it all together was overwhelmingly Black and brown folks, women and trans folks, tucked away in the margins, working long hours for little pay.
+And in a lot of ways it was—but beneath the music and curated menus, I couldn’t ignore a reality I’ve seen time and again: the labor holding it all together was overwhelmingly Black and brown folks, women and trans folks, tucked away in the margins, working long hours for little pay.

 It’s a contradiction that gnaws at me—patrons paying hundreds of dollars for a ticket while the very people cooking, cleaning, and sustaining the festival walk away with barely enough to cover their rent or expenses.
 If queer utopia is built on the backs of this type of labor, then what exactly are we celebrating?